KOREA – Explore

 Welcome to the “Land of Morning Calm”!
 Your journey through the tiger state begins in the capital, Seoul, where we greet you personally at the airport and take you directly to your hotel in Seoul.
 Tonight, your host will welcome you for a welcome talk where you can meet your fellow travelers and get ready for the next few days.
 Overnight in Seoul.

 With the high-speed train KTX we travel comfortably in less than 3 hours from Seoul to Jeonju, the southwestern province Jeollabuk-do.
 For over a thousand years, the small town of Jeonju has been the heart of the traditional art of Korean Hanji paper.
 It is still produced in Jeonju today.
 And, in the city of gastronomy, we learn how to prepare the famous rice dish Bibimbap with a local chef.
-The evening is rounded off with a cultural experience of a special kind – a Pansori performance (traditional Korean singing).
 Overnight stay in Jeonju.

 Around noon we reach the Haeinsa Temple.
 The temple is one of the most important legacies of the country’s Buddhist roots and holds the Tripitaka Koreana.